Exercise Tiger: Battle of Lyme Bay

 On the day after the first practice assaults, early on the morning of 28 April, the exercise was blighted when Convoy T-4, consisting of eight LSTs carrying vehicles and combat engineers of the 1st Engineer Special Brigade, was attacked by German E-boats in Lyme Bay.
 Nine German E-boats had left Cherbourg shortly after midnight, avoiding the British MTBs watching the port area and patrols in the English Channel.

-Around 0130 hrs six E-boats of the 5.
+Around 0130 hrs, six E-boats of the 5.
 S-Boot Flottille (5th E-Boat Flotilla) commanded by Korvettenkapitän Bernd Klug saw eight dark ships and split into three pairs to attack with torpedoes: first Rotte 3 (S-136 & S-138), then Rotte 2 under Oberleutnant zur See Goetschke (S-140 & S-142), then Rotte 1 (S-100 & S-143).
 The final three E-boats of the nine, S-Boot Flottille commanded by Korvettenkapitän Götz Freiherr von Mirbach (S-130, S-145 & S-150), saw the red flares for attack (or may have heard the contact report sent at 0203 hrs) and joined the attack.
-After, within the Rotte 1 pair, S-100 collided with S-143 and damaged its superstructure, the boats decided to leave, masking their retreat with smoke while sending another contact report.
+Within the Rotte 1 pair, S-100 collided with S-143, damaged its superstructure, and the boats decided to leave, masking their retreat with smoke while sending another contact report.
 S-145 attacked the ships with gunfire.
 The attack ended circa at 0330 hrs.
 The Germans had been puzzled by the strange-looking ships which did not look like merchantmen.
 They estimated that they were some type of American landing ship with a shallow draft as the initial torpedoes from Rotte 3 and Rotte 2 seemed to miss.

 Of the two ships assigned to protect the convoy, only one was present.
 HMS Azalea, a corvette, was leading the LSTs in a straight line, a formation that later drew criticism since it presented an easy target to the E-boats.
 The second ship that was supposed to be present, HMS Scimitar, a World War I destroyer, had been in a collision with an LST, suffered structural damage and left the convoy to be repaired at Plymouth.
 Because the LSTs and British naval headquarters were operating on different frequencies, the American forces did not know this.
 HMS Saladin was dispatched as a replacement, but did not arrive in time to help protect the convoy.